zisismaras/marlin_auto_build/README.md

 Let's explain all the different properties of the file.

 * `board_env`
   This is the env required by platformio to build the correct firmware for your specific motherboard.
 While we could infer this automatically (most of the time), having it hard-coded on the file is better since the system will run on its own without user interraction.
-Marlin has a little [guide](https://marlinfw.org/docs/basics/install_platformio_cli.html) on how to find the correct `board_env` for your printer.
+Marlin has a little [guide](https://marlinfw.org/docs/basics/install_platformio_cli.html) on how to find the correct `board_env` for your printer. **Note: only 32-bit boards are currently supported.**
 * `active` Enables/disables the build.
 Default is `true`.
 * `only` Set to `"stable"` or `"nightly"` to build only a single branch.
 By default both are built.
 * `meta`